Why the Impact Screen Matters

 A simulator screen needs enough light control for a usable image, but the hitting area also needs enough visibility for safe swings.
 Room lighting should be planned so the golfer can see the ball without washing out the screen.

-Impact Screen Mistakes to Avoid
+Impact Screen and Enclosure Mistakes to Avoid

 - Buying the biggest screen before confirming room width, height, and depth.

-- Forgetting side protection and ceiling protection.
+- Forgetting side protection and top protection.

 - Choosing a screen without thinking about projector image ratio.